AlibabaCloudDocs/config/intl.en-US/Resource Compliance Audit/Preset rules/SLB.md

 -   API

     You can also call the SetLoadBalancerDeleteProtection API operation.
 To enable deletion protection for the SLB instance, set DeletionProtection to on.
-For more information, see [SetLoadBalancerDeleteProtection](https://www.alibabacloud.com/help/doc-detail/122674.htm).

 ## slb-listener-https-enabled